Descriptive Study of the Coordination of Tribal TANF and Child Welfare Services.

-Continuation of OMH Performance Improvement and Management System (PIMS) Development Project.
+Exploring the Performance Improvement and Measurement System (PIMS) Database.

 Over the past two years, The Office of Rural Health Policy (ORHP) has developed the Performance Improvement and Measurement System (PIMS), a set of performance measures and accompanying data collection instruments for all grant programs.
 More

 MCA Morocco Impact and Performance Evaluation of the Program "Rehabilitation and Intensification of Olive Plantations in Rainfed Zones".

 NORC is evaluating MCA-Morocco Fruit Tree Agricultural Project to determine whether the sub-project Rehabilitation and Intensification of Rainfed Olive Plantations increases farmers’ revenue over the 2010 to 2013 implementation period.mc More